 07 of 10

-This spicy Szechuan chicken recipe gets its heat from Tabasco sauce, cayenne pepper, and crushed chilies.
+This spicy Szechuan chicken recipe gets its heat from Tabasco sauce, cayenne pepper, and crushed chiles.
 And although Worcestershire sauce doesn't sound very Chinese, it brings a lot of depth to the flavor.
 It's a must-have in our take on this classic dish.

 By coating the chicken with corn starch, and then parboiling or "oil poaching" it, the chicken gets a crispy texture and becomes softer inside.
 This dish is ready in under 20 minutes, so steam some rice while you prep and cook.